France to close embassy in Yemen temporarily on security fears

 “We are particularly concerned about the security situation in the final days of Ramadan and into Eid,” the British Foreign Office said in a statement, referring to the Muslim holy month which ends on Wednesday evening.

-Reporting by Patrick Vignal and Julien Ponthus; Writing by Leila Abboud; Editing by Andrew Roche, Sonya Hepinstall and Mohammad Zargham
+Reporting by Patrick Vignal and Julien Ponthus; Writing by Leila Abboud; Editing by Andrew Roche and Sonya Hepinstall